harageth/PolyglotPersistenceDemo/README.txt

 Known Issues:
-Linkbuttons for files that are not in the base directory return the wrong value to their eventhandler.
+Linkbuttons... they are somewhat fixed right now Linkbuttons for files that are not in the base directory return the wrong value to their eventhandler.
+(I am going to be refactoring the interface between the UI and the database to be cleaner [hopefully] and just overall work better)
 Create Folder has a hard coded folder name that it is adding to the CWD in the file structure.
-Loging into the system (there will only ever be two users able to login to this system.
-Myself and a guest.
-Guests will have a TTL on their data of 30 min)
 Error checking (currently there aren't any try/catches I think anywhere in any of my solutions.
 So please play nice for now.)
 Limit on file upload size based on IIS server configurations (there is a n HTTP limit as well since all of this is being done through that protocal.. but again this is a demo app and not meant for production)
+Guest access needs to be defined and ability to set a TTL on data needs to be added.